codingitforward/cicdemoday2021/README.md

 **David Stansbury** is a recent graduate of the Harvard Kennedy School where he earned his Masters related to Technology Policy.
 This summer, he worked at the Utah Governor’s Office of Planning and Budget where he managed the development of a new performance measures portal built into an existing budget management application.
 To this end, he conducted interviews with nearly 60 stakeholders including government analysts, policy organizations, the media, and legislators, to inform every aspect of the new portal and its future.

 **Fatima Irfan** is a recent graduate of Wellesley College where she studied Data Science.
+This summer, she worked at the City of Boston’s Department of Innovation and Technology assisting with the No Tow project, which aims to help Boston residents receive appropriate guidance about street cleaning and car towing.
+She provided user insight and answered questions throughout the design consultation process.

 **Geunhee Lee** is a recent graduate of the Massachusetts Institute of Technology where she studied Urban Studies and Planning.
 This summer, she worked at the City of Boston’s Department of Innovation and Technology to understand immigrant communities' information connection behavior and information needs for their longer establishment. | [Presentation](Geunhee_Lee.pdf)